ChrisW-priv/PersonalVault/notes/Big O notation.md

 ---
+title: Big O notation
+description: Big O notation describes the behavior of an algorithm's runtime as the
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: Big O notation describes the behavior of an algorithm's runtime as the input size grows, focusing on the largest contributing factor and ignoring constants.
-tags: []
-title: Big O notation
 ---

 ## What is Big O Notation?